-- 1. Impart the knowledge of Storage technologies form the autonomous renewable energy sources. - 2.
-Explain the principles that underlie the ability of various natural phenomena to deliver solar energy. - 3.
-Discuss the positive and negative aspects of solar energy in relation to natural and human aspects of the environment. - 4.
-Understand the basic principles in wind energy conversion and advantage and disadvantage of wind energy conversion systems. - 5.
-Gain the knowledge about the energy produced from biomass and biogas. - 6.
-Understand the concepts of solar cell and solar energy
+COs Course Outcomes Blooms Level CO1 Impart the knowledge of Storage technologies form the Understanding autonomous renewable energy sources.
+CO2 Explain the principles that underlie the ability of various natural Understanding phenomena to deliver solar energy.
+CO3 Applying the concepts of solar cell and solar energy in day Applying today life CO4 Discriminate the positive and negative aspects of solar energy in Evaluating relation to natural and human aspects of the environment.
+CO5 Gain the knowledge about the energy produced from biomass Applying and biogas.
+CO6 Design the basic principles in wind energy conversion and Creating advantage and disadvantage of wind energy conversion systems.